Shen-Lab/BAL/README.md

 * src_dir:  change to your current "src" path.
 * cnma_path: change to your cNMA path.
 * scoring_path: change to your 'random_forest.sav' path.
-* output_path: change to the directory where you want to output.
+* output_path: change to the directory where you want to place the 'Result' folder which contains all output files.
+* charmm_exe, charmm_para, charmm_top, charmm_setup, charmm_gbsw, pdb_crd, crd_pdb:  change paths of these macros to their corresponding paths in 'dependencies/'.

 ## Add unbound proteins:
 In src/configuration.h, please change the macro 'protein_name' to your 4-letter/digit protein code.
 Also please change the macro 'protein_path" to the path where the unbound protein is.